ThisisJoellovely/GoProgramingLanguage/README.md

-11/11/2023 How to create basic code functionality 11/11/2023 How to build GO executables for Mac Os, Linux, and Windows 11/11/2023 Basic Operation of Terminal + git push and pull commands
+11/11/2023 How to create basic code functionality 11/11/2023 How to build GO executables for Mac Os, Linux, and Windows 11/11/2023 Basic Operation of Terminal + git push and pull commands 11/12/2023 Sequential and conditional programming 11/12/2023 Select w channels, Switch, and basic If structure